10 ways to pass on your wealth

 As well as cash, you can also give away all types of assets, such as property and shares, tax-free.
 This is as long as you live for seven years after making the gift.
 If you die within this seven-year window, IHT may be payable and is assessed on a sliding scale.

-6. Gifts out of income
+6. Gifts out of normal income

 One of the most useful but surprisingly under-utilised exemptions is the ‘gifts from normal expenditure’ rule.
 This allows you to give away unlimited cash without falling foul of the seven-year rule – as long as it’s from surplus income and doesn’t reduce your standard of living or force you to dip into your capital to cover day-to-day costs.